-Prerequisite: Grade of C or better in MGD 101 and MGD 116, or MGD 116 as a corequisite
+Prerequisite: MGD 101 and MGD 116 with a grade of C or better, or MGD 116 as a corequisite

 MGD 112 | Adobe Illustrator I

 Acquaints students with the processes of a vector drawing program on the computer.
 Students learn how to use the tools to create digital artwork that can be used in web design, print media and digital screen design.